Death's Door (video game): Synopsis

-Development and release
+Development

 Death's Door was developed by Acid Nerve, a Manchester, United Kingdom-based two-person studio comprising Mark Foster and David Fenn.
 Foster is credited as programmer, designer, writer, and animator; Fenn was producer, designer, composer, and sound designer.
 They also worked with two concept artists and a modeler.
 The developers wanted to use ideas and themes from their previous game, Titan Souls, and create a more advanced, polished game.
 They drew inspiration from The Legend of Zelda, Dark Souls, and the work of Japanese animation studio Studio Ghibli.

 The game was about half-way complete at the beginning of the COVID-19 pandemic, which required they move to remote work and leave their new office but, it otherwise did not have a significant negative impact on development.

+Release

-It was published by Devolver Digital.
+Death's Door was published by Devolver Digital.
 It was released for Microsoft Windows, Xbox One and Xbox Series X/S in July 2021, selling more than 100,000 copies in its first week.
 The game released for the Nintendo Switch, PlayStation 4 and PlayStation 5 in November 2021.